 As a new week begins, we’re thrilled share with everyone the winner of the June Amber Grant: Good Morning Bedlam.

 This midwest folk band blends immense energy and musical talent to create something truly special.
-Visit their YouTube page to get a taste.
+Visit their YouTube page or play the video above to get a taste.

 While you listen, learn the story of members Isaak Gill Elker, Victoria Elker and Sophia Mae — plus much more — in the interview below.